-4.2 Integration and Optimal Representation
+4.2 Integration and optimal representation

 It is often argued that a common currency leads to more aligned business cycles, including through increasing trade intensities and the absence of the exchange rate mechanism, but a currency union might also bring about closer integration in the political sphere.
-The latter could, for instance, take the form of union-wide "mood swings" that simultaneously affect all member countries and their representatives in the common central bank.
-The question is whether integration along these lines will change the trade off underlying optimal representation.17
+The question is whether integration along these lines will change the trade off underlying optimal representation.15

-A first insight is that the baseline results on optimal representation hardly change when we allow for either cross-country correlation of economic shocks $(\varphi{\theta_1,\theta_2} \neq 0)$ or cross-country correlation of preference shocks $(\varphi{\varepsilon_1,\varepsilon_2} \neq 0)$.
-Based on the generalized form of (7) (see Appendix), it is straightforward to show that the baseline results discussed above generalize to these cases.
+A first insight is that the baseline results on optimal representation hardly change when we allow for either cross-country correlation of economic shocks ($\varphi{\theta_1,\theta_2} \neq 0$) or crosscountry correlation of preference shocks ($\varphi{\varepsilon_1,\varepsilon_2} \neq 0$).
+It is straightforward to show that the baseline results discussed above generalize to these cases (see Berger and Mueller 2004).